The Ticking Time Bomb: Why 'Harvest Now, Decrypt Later' Makes Quantum-Proof Encryption Essential for Businesses Today

 On the quantum front, progress is rapid.
 IBM's roadmap aims for 4,000+ qubits by 2025, bringing us closer to "Q-Day"—the point when quantum computers can break encryption at scale.
 Meanwhile, two-thirds of organizations view quantum computing as the top cybersecurity threat in the next 3-5 years, with 65% concerned about HNDL attacks.
 Even cryptocurrencies like Bitcoin face risks, as quantum tech could expose private keys, leading to a potential "quiet collapse" of wallets.

-Why Businesses Can't Afford to Wait 5 Years
+Why Businesses Can't Afford to Wait: The Post-Quantum Migration Window Is Closing

 Many leaders dismiss quantum-proofing as a "future problem," planning to address it in 5-10 years.
 But that's a dangerous misconception.
 Data harvested today has no expiration date for attackers.
 If your business handles long-shelf-life information—think financial records (retained for 7+ years) or proprietary R&D—it's already at risk.